Sinkholes in the News

 Sinkholes can vary in size ranging from very small to extremely massive.
 Some sinkholes are large enough to swallow buildings, homes and parking lots.
 They can be triggered by natural occurrences or human activity.

-Recent Sinkhole News and Events from Around Florida
+More on Recent Sinkhole News and Events in Florida

 Are all sinkholes really that bad in Florida?
 Sinkholes are prominent in the state of Florida.
 The ten most prone counties include: Lake, Orange, Hernando, Hillsborough, Marion, Pinellas, Citrus, Polk and Seminole.
 Florida isn't the only place that havocs sinkholes.
 They have been reported all over the world including Bolivia, Egypt, Zambia, Russia, Mexico and as far as China.